Narodna Odbrana: Ideology

 The pamphlet makes it clear that hatred of Austria-Hungary was not the aim of the group, but instead, it was a natural consequence of the desire for independence and unity within a single nation.

 The Central Committee of the Narodna Odbrana was located at Belgrade.

 Balkan Wars

 Territorial expansion of Serbia after Balkan Wars.

-Immediately after annexation of Vardar Macedonia to the Kingdom of Serbia, the Macedonians were faced with the policy of forced serbianisation.
+Immediately after the annexation of Vardar Macedonia to the Kingdom of Serbia, the Macedonians were faced with the policy of forced serbianisation.
 The population of Macedonia was forced to declare as Serbs.
 Those who refused were beaten and tortured.
-According to the Report of the International Commission to Inquire into the Causes and Conduct of the Balkan Wars, members of the Narodna Odbrana have committed serious war crimes against the civilian population.
-In Skopje there was a central committee of "National Defense".
-A population of Skopje called their headquarters "Black House", after the "Black Hand", secret organization that stood behind them.
-In the "black house" disloyal individuals were taken and beaten.
+In Skopje, there was a central committee of "National Defense".
+A population of Skopje called their headquarters "Black House", after the "Black Hand", a secret organization that stood behind them.
+In the "black house", disloyal individuals were taken and beaten.